 Where to see: These dragonflies are widespread in England and Wales.
 Often found by canals from May to October, emperor dragonflies are rarely seen far from the water's edge, and can be seen along your local canal or by garden ponds.

-The common mayfly is found in abundance around unpolluted waters.
+The common mayfly is often found in UK waterways, especially around unpolluted canals and ponds.

 Appearance: These small and delicate insects measure around 1.5-3cm.
 The common mayfly has broad and transparent wings, short antennae and three long, thin tails.
 They have a pale green abdomen with brown markings.